 - Guidepost 1: Geophysical Engineering is designated as an S&E program.
-It is highly specialized and core to our natural resource heritage. - Guidepost 3: GeopE is active in research.
-Its C&G funding is moderate and the MS enrollment is strong. - Enrollment and Teaching: GeopE BS enrollment is significantly low resulting in very low program SCHs (12 FTEs in Fall 2018).
-The department delivers a very large service component in the physics courses.
-But, this service component has decreased significantly due to a drop in the PET enrollment. - Expenditures: GeopE expenditures are below the national metrics due to the high service teaching. - Research: GeopE is moderate low in C&G funding.
-The graduate enrollment is a bright spot.
+It is highly specialized and core to our natural resource heritage. - Guidepost 3: GeopE is active in research and has an active graduate research degree.
+Enrollment and Teaching: GeopE total enrollment is low with the BS enrollment very low (12 FTEs in Fall 2018).
+The department delivers a large service component in the physics courses and therefore their teaching load is moderately high to high.
+The teaching load for the GeopE specific courses is very low.
+The service component has decreased significantly due to a drop in the PET enrollment. - Expenditures: GeopE expenditures are very low due to the high service teaching. - Research: GeopE ranks moderate to low in C&G revenue, moderate in C&G salary, and moderate in graduate research degrees awarded.

 GeopE delivers only one of two BS Geophysical Engineering programs in the nation; all other geophysics programs in the US are delivered as non-engineering programs.
-The GeopE BS is a very specialized degree and it is very difficult to recruit students into this program.
+The GeopE BS is a specialized degree and it is very difficult to recruit students into the BS program.
 This low enrollment is a heavy weight on the department.
 The heavy service component is also a heavy weight as the service load is near 4+ FTE per year.
 The department has the goal of expanding its research but lacks time with the heavy service burden.

 - Eliminate the BS in Geophysical Engineering degree.
 Replace it with a 120-credit BS in Geophysics degree.
 A non-engineering degree is more consistent with the market and requires less curriculum and FTE to maintain.
-A primary objective of this program is to place students into graduate programs. - Convert the "MS Geosciences/Geophysical Engineering Option" to "MS Geosciences/Geophysical Option".
-Consistent with making the BS a non-engineering program, the MS program becomes non-engineering. - Eliminate the minor in Physics. - Reduce and re-organize the Physics curriculum per: - Reduce the number of PHSX 234, 235, and 237 sections.
+A primary objective of this program is to place students into graduate programs. - Convert the "MS Geosciences/Geophysical Engineering Option" to "MS Geosciences/Geophysical Option" or a standalone MS Geophysics degree.
+Consistent with making the BS a non-engineering program, the MS program becomes non-engineering.
+See GeolE for possibly splitting or re-packaging the MS Geosciences degree. - Eliminate the minor in Physics. - Reduce and re-organize the Physics curriculum per: - Reduce the number of PHSX 234, 235, and 237 sections.
 The goal is to have 70 students per section. - Move PHSX 423 to Electrical Engineering.

 - Reduce the number of faculty dedicated to the Geophysics programs to three faculty.
 Pursue an endowed chair from industry.
-The two faculty dedicated to the physics instruction remain. - Merge the GeopE department with the GeolE department.
+The two faculty dedicated to the physics instruction remain. - Consider merging the GeopE department with the GeolE department.
 The GeolE/GeopE department would be the heart of our geosciences expertise at Tech.
-Consider a new name for the department reflective of all programs in the dept. - Evaluate where the two Physics instructors are housed.
+Consider a new name for the department reflective of all programs in the dept. The advantage of the proposed merger is the synergistic opportunities of having one large Geo department e.g., faculty collaborations, strategic development, improved curriculum for all geo programs, and opportunities for endowing.
+The endowing opportunity is especially acute - Evaluate where the two Physics instructors are housed.
 Also, faculty from other engineering programs must contribute to teaching physics classes.
 Geophysics faculty will not be expected to solely support the physics service curriculum (e.g., no more than one FTE from geophysics faculty will teach physics classes).
 The goal is to free the Geophysics faculty to deliver the geophysics curriculum and to expand Tech's geo-related research.